jasonliang-dev/jasonliang-dev.github.io/src/batch-renderer.md

 I won't go into detail about the `load_shader()` function since it's nothing special.
 The function returns the result of `glCreateProgram()` after compiling the given vertex and fragment shaders.
-The shaders themselves consists of simple GLSL that would be expected from a basic 2D renderer.
+The shaders themselves consist of simple GLSL that would be expected from a basic 2D renderer.

-The memory allocated for `vertices` should should be the same size as the VBO, which is `sizeof(Vertex) * vertex_capacity`.
+The memory allocated for `vertices` should be the same size as the VBO, which is `sizeof(Vertex) * vertex_capacity`.
 This array of vertices living in CPU memory is the buffer that will be written to whenever something needs to be drawn, but it should not be mutated directly. `r_push_vertex()` should